Nairdaa/bhoptimer-firstjumptick/README.md

-# bhoptimer-firstjumptick
+# shavit-firstjumptick
-Displays what tick the player first jumps at
+Prints the tick at which the very first jump occurred after leaving the start zone